fdrgsp/cali/_dev/____________todo.md

 - menu to save and load settings in CaliGui, they are dataclasses so we can save as json

 - replece red color in plot combo with unclickable item

+- when the analysis is done, we should not reload the plots, it can take time, instead we should first reset to selecting None.

+- acc correlation plots to evoked